 One way to reduce your waste is to think about what you buy and how it is packaged.
 Here are some of our top tips to becoming a Considerate Shopper:

-Support your local Milkman.
-By joining a local milk round your glass bottles can be reused up to 40 times, therefore avoiding plastic milk bottles or cartons.
+- Support your local Milkman.
+By joining an local milk round your glass bottles can be reused up to 40 times, therefore avoiding plastic milk bottles or cartons.

-Durable products that have a longer life span will, in the long run, save you money in replacement costs and help to reduce waste.
-Products such as long life low energy light bulbs, kitchen cloths instead of paper towel.
+- Durable products that have a longer life span will, in the long run, save you money in replacement costs and help to reduce waste.
+Products such as long life low energy light bulbs, kitchen cloths instead of paper towels.

 Waste Collections Nationwide: